Prospective Graduate Students

 - These letters should be written by people who can evaluate your potential to succeed in a graduate program.

-- Electronic submission: Signed letters can be included as PDF file attachments in emails submitted to the Department of Biological Science Graduate Coordinator by the recommender.
+- Electronic submission of letters of recommendation is required: Signed recommendations should be included as PDF file attachments in an email sent by the recommender to the Department of Biological Science Graduate Coordinator (firstname.lastname@example.org).
+Letters sent by the applicant will not be accepted.

 Acceptance by Tenured or Tenure-track Faculty Member

-- In order to be admitted into a MS Biological Sciences degree program, an applicant must be accepted by a tenured or tenure-track faculty member of the department and that faculty member will become the major advisor of the candidate (see Faculty Acceptance form).
+- In order to be admitted into any Biological Sciences graduate degree program, an applicant must be accepted by a tenured or tenure-track faculty member of the department and that faculty member will become the major advisor of the candidate (see Faculty Acceptance form).

 - Students may be accepted conditionally or as classified.